 U.S. Satellite Laboratory, Inc., located in Rye, NY, was recently awarded NASA's Endeavor STEM Teaching Certificate Project.
 This new program will award over 200 fellowships to K-12 science educators across the Nation over the next 5 years and assist teachers with strategies, skills and classroom practices necessary for teaching science in the 21st Century.
-The Endeavor Fellows will earn a certificate of completion in STEM Education from Teachers College Innovations at Teachers College, Columbia University.
+The Endeavor Fellows will earn a certificate of completion in STEM Education.

 The Project will provide a wealth of NASA assets to teachers and students in K-12 classrooms promoting science, technology, engineering and math (STEM) education.
 Project staff will work in partnership with NASA and State Departments of Education to ensure that program participants are able to apply Endeavor graduate credit from various colleges toward state certification requirements.

 "Through the program, educators will learn to deliver cutting-edge science into the classroom, promoting science, technology, engineering and mathematics [STEM] education," said Dr. Joyce L. Winterton, Assistant Administrator for Education at NASA Headquarters in Washington.
 "This will include proven NASA and NASA-sponsored educational resources to meet specific learning goals."